The National Feral Pig Action Plan

 Presentation formats:

-• PowerPoint format to be widescreen (16:9)
+- PowerPoint format to be widescreen (16:9)

-• Posters should be portrait in size A0 (841mm x 1189mm final size)
+- Posters should be portrait in size A0 (841mm x 1189mm final size)

 Accepted presenters must register and pay for the full registration by 7 days after notification of presentation, or their presentation will be removed from the program.

-All presentations will be recorded.
+The presentations may be recorded.

 Presentation slides will be requested in advance, with further details to be provided closer to the event.